10 Blind Snakes Around The World

 One of Australia’s most common blind snakes.
 The blackish blind snake is most common on the east coast near Sydney, while the prong-snouted blind snake (Anilios bituberculatus) reigns supreme slightly further west, particularly near Adelaide and its outskirts.

-Anilios bituberculatus reaches a maximum of 45cm, and has a snout the shape of a shark’s.
+The prong-snouted blind snake has a strange snout, almost the shape of a shark’s.
 It has an enormous overbite, giving it the look of a bizarre elf, or like it has a huge nose.
-This species is well adapted to arid areas, and is regularly scooped out of termite’s nests, probably while attempting to eat the occupants.
+This species is well adapted to arid areas, and is regularly scooped out of termites’ nests, probably while attempting to eat the occupants.

-Anilios bituberculatus has slightly more defence mechanisms than other blind snakes, with a vile smell it releases to force disgusted predators to leave the area.
+This species has slightly more defence mechanisms than other blind snakes, with a vile smell that it releases to force disgusted predators to leave the area.
 This blind snake is believed to be preyed on by owls and bandy-bandys, yet remains extremely widespread and common.
 They have the honour of inhabiting every Australian state, as their range broadly covers the southern centre of the country.
 Anilios bituberculatus feeds by raking swarming termites into its mouth, by extending and retracting its upper jaw.

 9 Long-tailed thread snake